-- 6. The Commission's draft determination is to grant authorisation to the Application. - 7.
+- 5. The Commission's determination is to grant authorisation to the Association for the Proposed Arrangements. - 6.
 The collective bargaining proposed by the Applicant would likely interfere with the normal competitive process of competitors independently negotiating the price and terms that they would offer their services for.
-Because of this interference, we consider there is a real chance that the Proposed Arrangements would lessen competition.
-However, our preliminary view is that the Proposed Arrangements will, or will be likely to, result in a benefit to the public which would outweigh the lessening in competition. - 7.1 The collective bargaining proposed in the Application would likely result in public benefits by reducing the transaction costs of multiple individual growers arranging supply contracts with Inghams. - 7.2 Any detriments from collective bargaining are unlikely to be significant since growers and Inghams would be able to opt out of any collective arrangements and contract individually, if they so wished.
+Because of this interference, we consider it is likely that the Proposed Arrangements would lessen competition.
+However, our evaluative judgement is that the Proposed Arrangements will in all the circumstances result, or will be likely to result, in a benefit to the public which outweighs the lessening in competition. - 6.1 The collective bargaining proposed by the Applicant would likely result in public benefits by reducing the transaction costs of multiple individual growers arranging supply contracts with Inghams. - 6.2 Any detriments from collective bargaining are unlikely to be significant since growers and Inghams would be able to opt out of any collective arrangements and contract individually, if they so wished.
 As a result, any potential detriments from collective bargaining are likely to be outweighed by the likely public benefits.